-The following observations were discovered by AFPC/DP2S while conducting promotion non-selection counseling to Captains through Lieutenant Colonels from 2019-2020.
-Subsequently, the division developed these recommended actions and talking points for mentors to use when advising officers competing for promotion.
+The following observations were made by AFPC while conducting promotion non-selection counseling to Captains through Lieutenant Colonels from 2019-2020.
+Subsequently, the division developed these recommended actions for mentees and talking points for mentors to use when advising officers competing for promotion, not as a promotion checklist.